nhaney90/gis-applications/JavaScript/add-csv-file-as-featurelayer/README.md

 	if(line == 1) fields[parseInt(item) + 1].type = type;
 ```

-Now that the fields have be parsed and features have been created from each row, we are now able to create the FeatureCollection object.
+Now that the fields have been parsed and features have been created from each row, we are now able to create the FeatureCollection object.
 A FeatureLayer can then be created from the FeatureCollection.
 Finally the time extent of the map needs to be set.

 ```javascript
 let featureSet = {